Alluxio/alluxio/docs/en/core-services/Catalog.md

    > the exclusion list.
 Otherwise, the bypassing configuration will be overridden and have no
    > effect.

-   > **Note:** An empty exclusion list **do not** cause all tables or partitions to be bypassed or
+   > **Note:** An empty exclusion list **does not** cause all tables or partitions to be
-   > ignored.
+   > bypassed or ignored.
 Instead, it has no effect: no tables or partitions will be bypassed or
    > ignored.
 To bypass or ignore all tables or partitions, use an inclusion list with the
    > catch-all regular expression: `.*`.